 If you or your child have a fever and are uncomfortable, vomiting, dehydrated or having trouble sleeping, your doctor may recommend the following methods to make you more comfortable and to reduce the fever.

 - Keep clothes and blankets to a minimum.
+There is often a temptation to wrap up a sick child in a blanket and cuddle them.
+However, this may only make them hotter.
 If you are shaking and feel cold, cover up with blankets until the shakes stop, then promptly remove the blankets.
-Shaking is the body’s way of cooling down when it is very hot.

 - Avoid hot water bottles or electric blankets.
 Make sure the room temperature is comfortable.